-Reporting: The function provides regular reports to the Bldac board, board committees and other committees in the governance framework.
-The reports typically either facilitate oversight of the function's activities or provide updates on internal and external regulatory matters.
+Reporting: The function provides regular reports to the risk and compliance committees and other committees in the executive governance framework.
+The reports are designed to facilitate oversight of the function's activities, or provide updates on internal and external regulatory matters.